MicrosoftDocs/windows-powershell-docs/docset/windows/networkcontroller/remove-networkcontrollervirtualserver.md

 # Remove-NetworkControllerVirtualServer

+## SYNOPSIS

-This cmdlet removes a virtual server resource from the Network Controller
+This cmdlet removes a virtual server resource from the Network Controller.

 ## SYNTAX